The New York Child Victims Act

-The New York Senate has passed Bill S2440, extending the statute of limitations on sexual crimes, allowing survivors to press charges, even on offenses committed decades ago.
+The New York Senate passed Bill S2440, extending the statute of limitations on sexual crimes.

 Our Child Victims Act Lawyers In New York Are Ready To Help You

 You can report child abuse to the Office of Children and Family Services website or by calling the NYOCFS at 1-800-342-3720.

 On February 14th 2019, New York lawmakers passed a revolutionary bill.
 Bill S2440,commonly referred to as the Child Victims Act, implements multiple provisions to protect survivors who were sexually assaulted as children.
 If you were sexually assaulted in the past in New York as a child, including inappropriate touching of a child, contact Merson Law now and our Child Victims Act Lawyer in New York City will help you get the justice and compensation you deserve.
 Child sexual abuse crime is a very serious matter and we treat the matter with the respect and care you deserve.

 The Child Victims Act includes provisions that: